oldtownmedia/otm-development-standards/PHP.md

 <?php  ?>
 ```

-Always add spaced around variables, operators, commas, etc. This will increase readability and maintainability.Do not put spaces around internal array references.
+Always add spaces around variables, operators, commas, etc. This will increase readability and maintainability.
+Do not put spaces around internal array references.

 **Avoid:**